Aldershot GO Station: Services

 Aldershot is the western terminus of 30-minute service on GO Transit's Lakeshore West line in off-peak hours, with every second train continuing on to West Harbour GO Station and with bus connections available to Hamilton GO Centre and Brantford Bus Terminal.
 Four trains continue on to Hamilton GO during peak periods.
 Three trains go to Niagara Falls and return from Niagara Falls every day.

 Aldershot is a stop on Via Rail's Quebec City–Windsor Corridor routes between Toronto and Windsor.
 The station is also served by the joint Via–Amtrak Maple Leaf train, connecting Toronto and New York City through Niagara Falls.
 It serves as the Via Rail station for Hamilton; Via service to Hamilton CNR Station ended in 1992 when Via consolidated all service between Hamilton and Burlington at Aldershot.

-Burlington Transit bus routes 4 Central and 87 North Service – Aldershot as well as Hamilton Street Railway bus route 18 Waterdown Mountaineer terminate at this station.
+Burlington Transit bus routes 4 Central and 87 North Service – Aldershot as well as Hamilton Street Railway bus route 18 Waterdown Mountaineer serve this station.